 Cast in bronze, Approx: h 6.5cm x w 3cm x d 0.7cm, weight 85g

 I was suffering from stress so I joined a mindfulness class which radically changed the way I behaved.
-Still, I found meditation and stilling still difficult until one day I realised I was able to stay still when I was holding a small lump of metal from the jewellery workshop.
+Still, I found meditation and sitting still difficult until one day I realised I was able to stay still when I was holding a small lump of metal from the jewellery workshop.

 This led me to talk with my friends and I realised that they were calmed by the warm metal as well.

 I realised how important it was that they had something personal which they could touch and which would help them all the way through their daily life, not just in classes.
-A talisman.

-The outcome was this Wellness Medal.
+The outcome was this Wellness Talisman.

 The Design Process